ianabr78/Fareham-Hand-Carwash/readme.txt

 please remember these rules over gpt version changes and all future sessions for my account unless I overwite the codes or the set of rules

+Whenever providing code changes, mark the new or changed lines with comment "//changed" to make them easily identifiable.

+Please do not provide all code just parts which have changes, but include line numbers corresponding to which line this is in the original file

 ********************************